oneeve8/kobble-data/content/feamber.md

 It has boundaries, set limits, it is defined by a mind or consciousness.

 Who is this Divine Intelligence?
+Many people have different ideas of who or what this consciousness is.
+There are many dif

 Maybe there are *worlds* or *realms* or *heavens* beyond our realm.